- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 An official from the Ministry of Forestry declared in 2000 that “the wood-processing industry has been allowed to expand without reference to the available supply of timber, resulting in vast overcapacity.
 The shortfall in the official timber supply is being met largely by illegal logging, which has reached epidemic proportions” (International Herald Tribune, February 1st 2000, quoted in FWI 2002).

 It could have been quite simple : the Ministry of Forestry had the list of logging concessions.
-By law each concession is allowed an annual cut ; so it was obviously feasible to determine the maximum yearly legal timber supply and to regulate the licences timber-processing plants accordingly.
+By law each concession is allowed an annual cut ; so it was obviously feasible to determine the maximum yearly legal timber supply and to regulate the licenses timber-processing plants accordingly.

 Industrial timber plantation (Hutan Tanaman Industri or HTI) have been promoted by the government from the mid 1980s as an alternative to logging of natural forest.
 But with such an oversupply of cheap wood (mostly illegal) available, the profitability of standalone HTIs was rather hypothetical.
 On top of that business interests are going to completely rig the government policy.